Tamako-Tech/Tamako/README.md

 Tamako is now open source and this is a rewrite of Code of Tamako and This repository will NOT INCLUDE all the features that are present in Tamako Bot.

+## MacOS Setup
+- If `npm install` does not work use `brew install pkg-config cairo pango libpng jpeg giflib librsvg` first

 ## Contribution
 Create a fork, make changes there and make a pull requrest.